pgooch/rgbaColorPicker/readme.md

 while mimicking the last version manually would simply be

 <code>$(input.rgbapicker).rgbacolorpicker();</code>

+Code is also up in on the jQuery plugins section here: <http://plugins.jquery.com/project/rgbaColorPicker>

 ### Outputs
 The script will output colors in the following order; Name, Hex, rgba.